darwin-morocho/flutter-facebook-auth/docs/example.md

   }

   Future<void> _login() async {
-    final LoginResult result = await FacebookAuth.instance.login(); // by the fault we request the email and the public profile
+    final LoginResult result = await FacebookAuth.instance.login(); // by default we request the email and the public profile

     // loginBehavior is only supported for Android devices, for ios it will be ignored
     // final result = await FacebookAuth.instance.login(